Shop now & save up to 80% on medication

 The sibutramine mechanism of action involved altering central neurotransmitter signaling that influences satiety.
 By increasing certain neurotransmitter activity, it could reduce appetite for some users.
 However, the same pathways can also affect heart rate and blood pressure in susceptible people.

 That dual effect explains why safety monitoring became central.
 A weight-management drug is used by large populations, often for extended periods.
-Even a modest shift in pulse or blood pressure can matter at scale, especially for people with existing cardiovascular disease, diabetes, or multiple risk factors.
+Even a modest shift in pulse or blood pressure can matter at scale, especially for people with hypertension, existing cardiovascular disease, diabetes, or multiple risk factors.

 The Evidence That Changed the Benefit–Risk Balance